 All foreign exchange contracts are traded on margin.
-This means that traders only have to deposit a small percentage of the value of the contact traded.
-The result of this is incredible leverage; providing traders the means to magnify potential trading profits much more than had they been required to invest the total face value of the contract traded.
+This means that traders only have to place a small percentage of the value of the contact traded.
+The result of this is incredible leverage, providing traders the means to magnify potential trading profits much more than had they been required to invest the total face value of the contract traded.

 The margin must be provided before any trade is executed.
-It is also prudent to deposit additional funds to cover any margin requirements should the trade not perform as expected.
+Also, it is prudent to deposit additional funds to cover any margin requirements, should the position not perform as expected.

-If markets move against the trade, the margin covers the loss until that loss is actually realised.
+If markets move against the trade, the margin covers the loss until that loss is realized.
 If markets move in favor of the trade, the margin remains in the account.
 If markets move against the trade and then return to profitability, the margin is returned.

-Margin minimises risk for both the trader and the broker, as it limits the broker’s exposure as well as the amount the trader can lose in any given trade.
+Margin minimizes risk for both the trader and the broker, limiting the broker’s exposure and the amount the trader can lose in any given trade.
 It is a security buffer to ensure all market participants can honor their trading obligations.

 NSFX Minimum Margin Requirements